RocketChat/docs-old/guides/omnichannel/tags-managers-guide.md

----
-description: >-
-  As a Livechat Manager, you can set Tags to be assigned to the livechat conversations by the agents.
-Tags can be used later for easy searching and sorting of livechat conversations.
----

 # Tags Manager's Guide

 ![](<../../.gitbook/assets/2021-06-10\_22-31-38 (3) (3) (3) (3) (3) (3) (3) (3) (3) (2) (3) (1) (1) (15) (1).jpg>)
+As a Live Chat Manager, you can set Tags to be assigned to the Live Chat conversations by the agents.
+Tags can be used later for easy searching and sorting of Live Chat conversations.

-Omnichannel Tags are used for marking and classifying an Omnichannel conversation.
+Omnichannel Tags are used for marking and classifying Omnichannel conversation.

 {% hint style="info" %}
-A very practical use case is using tags to mark the progress made on a Livechat query.
+A very practical use case is using tags to mark the progress made on a Live Chat query.
 You can have tags like `new`, `blocked`, `in progress,` `completed` etc
 {% endhint %}

 To access **Tags** settings go to **Avatar Menu  > Omnichannel > Tags**.